V-Guru/azure-iot-device-ecosystem/iotcertification/templates/Debian-9-EG5400-nodejs.md

 **About this document**

-This document describes how to connect EG5400 device running Debian 9.12 GNU/Linux 9.12 with Azure IoT SDK.
+This document describes how to connect Cyient EG5400 gateway device running Debian 9.12 GNU/Linux 9.12 with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device